unbit/uwsgi-docs/PushingStats.rst

-Starting from uWSGI 1.4 you can push statistics (the same JSON blob you get with the :doc:`StatsServer`) to various systems (called stats pushers).
+Starting from uWSGI 1.4 you can push statistics (the same JSON blob you get with the :doc:`StatsServer`) via various systems (called stats pushers).

 Statistics are pushed at regular intervals (default 3 seconds).